chaohuang/mirror_mmetric/README.md

                           yuv)
-      --outputModelA arg  path to output model A (obj or ply file) --outputModelB arg  path to output model B (obj or ply file) --mode arg          the comparison mode in [equ,pcc,pcqm,topo] (default: equ)
+      --outputModelA arg  path to output model A (obj or ply file) --outputModelB arg  path to output model B (obj or ply file) --outputCsv arg     filename of the file where per frame statistics will append. (default: )
+      --mode arg          the comparison mode in [equ,pcc,pcqm,topo,ibsm] (default: equ)
   -h, --help              Print usage